CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 Pluskal, T., Castillo, S., Villar-Briones, A. & Oresic, [M. MZmine 2: modular framework for processing, visualizing, and analyzing mass spectrometry-based molecular profile data.](https://doi.org/10.1186/1471-2105-11-395) BMC Bioinformatics 11, 395 (2010).

-The development of the features used in the pipeline is [publicly accessible here] (https://github.com/mzmine/mzmine2).
+The development of the features used in the pipeline is [publicly accessible here](https://github.com/mzmine/mzmine2).

 ### Mass Spectrometry Data Processing with MZmine2

 In MZmine2, a sequence of steps are performed to process the mass spectrometry data.
 Here we will present key steps required to process LC-MS/MS data acquired in non-targeted mode (data dependent acquisition).
 For conveniency we are also providing a batch file (XML format) that can be imported directly in MZmine2.

 **IMPORTANT:** MZmine2 parameters will vary depending on the instrument used, the acquisition parameters, and the sample studied.
 The following documentation serves a basic guideline for using MZmine2 with the Feature-Based Molecular Networking workflow.

-Please consult these ressources for more details on MZmine2 processing:
+Please consult these resources for more details on MZmine2 processing:

 - The official documentation [http://mzmine.github.io/documentation.html](http://mzmine.github.io/documentation.html),
 - The [MZmine tutorial](http://www.pharmacognosie-parisdescartes.fr/pdf/150420_MZmine_Tutorial_UNIGE.pdf) by Pierre-Marie Allard and Joelle Houriet from the University of Geneva.